icebox827/telegram-bot/README.md

 ## Run tests

-- To run the rspec tests, install rspec with that command in your terminal 'gem install rspec'.
+- To run the rspec tests, install rspec with that command in your terminal `gem install rspec`.
 - Run rspec on the root folder in your terminal to check all the tests.

 ## Author